yuhko-msft/microsoft-graph-docs/concepts/onenote-best-practices.md

 ## Use $expand instead of making multiple API calls

-Suppose you want to retrieve all of the user’s notebooks, sections, and section groups in a hierarchical view.
+Suppose you want to retrieve all of the user's notebooks, sections, and section groups in a hierarchical view.
 You might accomplish that by doing the following:

 * Call `GET ~/notebooks` to get the list of notebooks.